 The most distinctive feature of the Peruvian Hairless Dog is, as the name suggests, its lack of fur.
 This breed can come in two coat types:

 Despite their lack of fur, Peruvian Hairless Dogs are strikingly elegant creatures.
 They have a slim, well-proportioned body with a graceful gait.
-Their almond-shaped eyes are expressive and can be brown, black, or gray, depending on the individual.
+Their almond-shaped eyes are expressive and can be brown, black, or grey, depending on the individual.
 Ears are upright, and their tails are long and slender.

 Now, let's address some common questions about the Peruvian Hairless Dog.